Geetima2021/PLL-IC-design-using-Open-Source-PDK-Google-Skywater-130nm/README.md

 ## Introduction to phase frequecy detector

 Two cases are considered - one when the output frequeny is leading the reference frequency and the other when it is lagging.
 The two signals are then XORed and their output compared.
-From the XORed signal it is concluded that it is difficult to distinguish between the lagging and leading signal baded on this method.
+From the XORed signal it is concluded that it is difficult to distinguish between the lagging and leading signal base on this method.
 The reference figure is included below.

 ![LL](https://user-images.githubusercontent.com/63381455/127772339-dcb515b4-4c5f-4c29-9060-448d3282f5a4.JPG)